-Walter Hagen just 22 was poised for greatness after his 1914 win at Midlothian
+Walter Hagen, just 22, was poised for greatness after his 1914 win at Midlothian

-Published: August 21st, 2016 – MIDLOTHIAN – On this day, In 1914 a twenty-two year old, Walter Hagen won his first of eleven major championships at Midlothian Country Club in Midlothian, Illinois.
+By: Josh Morris – On this day, In 1914 a twenty-two year old, Walter Hagen won his first of eleven major championships at Midlothian Country Club in Midlothian, Illinois.
 The start of a magical career was in the midst for Hagen, also credited with being a pioneer of the sport for Americans.